WebCimes/webcimes-select/README.md

 ## Installation

-Use the npm package manager to install webcimes-select.
+Use the <a href="https://www.npmjs.com/package/webcimes-select" target="_blank">npm package</a> manager to install webcimes-select.

 ```bash
 npm install webcimes-select